Lymah123/100-days-of-code/daily-journal.md

 - I worked on leetcode problem"Remove duplicate from sorted array"
 - I published a blog post on week 7 of #100DaysOfCode

+Day 50: 13/01/25

+- I started working on a new project "expense tracker" using Golang.
+I will be applying what I have learned so far on Go and learn new concepts on the project.